-Minimally invasive stabilization surgery — what to expect prior to surgery
+What to expect prior to minimally invasive stabilization surgery

-We are here to walk with you every step of the way and help to provide you with the information you need to help you make the best decision about your treatment options.
+We are here to walk with you every step of the way and help to provide you with the information you need to make the best decision about your treatment options.
 Part of combatting the fear that surrounds spinal fusion surgery is educating patients about what is involved in the surgery process and what patients can expect before and after the procedure.
-As you continue to research spinal fusions, please do not hesitate to reach out to us at any time with questions or concerns.
+As you continue to research spinal fusions, please do not hesitate to contact us at any time with questions or concerns.

 Spinal fusion offered at Laser Spine Institute — minimally invasive stabilization surgery

-At Laser Spine Institute, we offer an effective alternative to traditional open back fusion.
-Our minimally invasive stabilization procedure is performed through a small incision, sparing the surrounding muscles and tissues from being cut or disrupted during the process.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back fusion.^ Our minimally invasive stabilization procedure is performed through a small incision, sparing the surrounding muscles and tissues from being cut or disrupted during the process.
 Once the spine is accessed, the surgeon will remove the damaged disc that is compressing a nerve in the spinal cord and causing you pain.
-Once the disc is removed, an implant will be inserted into the empty disc slot to immediately stabilize the spine.
+After the disc is removed, an implant will be inserted into the empty disc slot to immediately stabilize the spine.
 Additional implants or bone grafts may be needed if a condition has worsened with time.

-Prior to your surgery, you will receive a call from our care team instructing you on what to expect during your Patient Experience at Laser Spine Institute.
-Your Patient Experience leading up to your surgery will consist of meeting your surgeon and nurses and undergoing some simple medical examinations to prepare you for the surgical procedure.
-Here is what you can expect during your preoperative Patient Experience:
+Prior to your surgery, you will receive a call from a member of our team instructing you on what to expect during your patient experience at Laser Spine Institute.
+Leading up to your surgery, you will meet with your surgeon and nurses to undergo some simple medical examinations to prepare you for the surgical procedure.
+Here is what you can expect:

-- Diagnostic imaging — If you have an MRI that has been taken less than six months prior to your surgery date, we recommend that you bring a copy of your MRI with you to our facility.
-If you do not have a recent MRI, our diagnostic team can perform in MRI for you during your Patient Experience.
-Prior to your surgery, you will be required to get an X-ray.
+- Diagnostic imaging.
+If you have an MRI that was taken less than six months prior to your surgery date, we recommend that you bring a copy of your MRI with you to our facility.
+If you do not have a recent MRI, our diagnostic team can perform an MRI or an additional X-ray for you.
 If the Laser Spine Institute facility you are visiting does not have an MRI or X-ray service available, we will find a third-party medical facility to perform these tasks for you during your stay with us.

-- MRI discussion — Before your surgery, you will meet with one of our physicians to review your medical history, discuss your symptoms and confirm your specific condition.
+- MRI discussion.
+Before your surgery, you will meet with one of our physicians to review your medical history, discuss your symptoms and confirm your specific condition.
 If your physician confirms that you are a candidate for our procedures, a surgical order will then be issued.
 This will also be an opportunity for you to discuss any questions or concerns you have about the surgery with the physician.
 In the event that your symptoms and medical history are not associated with a spinal condition, a physician may also order neurological testing to determine the next course of action to treat your pain and discomfort.

-Throughout your entire Patient Experience, our care team will be with you to guide you through what to expect and to help answer any questions you have along the way.
+Throughout your entire patient experience, our caring team will be with you to guide you through what to expect and to help answer any questions you have along the way.
 If you would like more information about the minimally invasive stabilization surgeries we offer, reach out to our team today.
 Through a free MRI review,* we can determine if you are a potential candidate for one of our procedures and help guide you on your journey to wellness.